jonseb974/holbertonschool-validation/module3_task2/README.md

 (CI) / Delivery (CD) / Deployment to understand the differences, the goals and the value.

-After this project, you should be able to:
+After this project, you should be able to

 Implement Continuous Integration workflows using GitHub Actions Tell if a given GitHub Action’s workflow is about